ivansherbakov9/ivansherbakov9/README.md

 - 👋 Hi, I’m @ivansherbakov9
 - 👀 I’m interested in AI, Deep Learning, Math, Python.
-- 🌱 I’m currently learning in high school.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me telegram - @Gunner951

 <!---